 Ed Delahanty, 1867

 Early in the morning hours of July 2, 1903, Ed Delahanty was asked to get off a train that was on tracks near the Niagara River.
-He was drunk, and he’d been acting erratic on the train, which is why the conductor ordered him to exit.
+He was drunk, and he’d been acting erratic, which is why the conductor ordered him to exit.
 It was dark and Delahanty was last seen walking on the rail bridge that went across the rapids of the Niagara.
 He had reportedly gotten into a physical altercation with the watchman.

-Delahanty’s mangled, naked body was found at the bottom of Niagara Falls on the Canadian side seven days after he was last seen on the tracks.
+Delahanty’s mangled, naked body was found at the bottom of Niagara Falls on the Canadian side seven days later.
 He was 35 years old and left behind a wife and a daughter.
 His death was ruled an accident, though some speculated that he had jumped into the water.
 His death was front page news in two countries because he was one of baseball’s most famous players.

 At the time of his tragic demise, Delahanty was the defending American League batting champion.
 He was batting .333 for the 1903 season, and his career mark was a lofty .346, which at the time was the highest in baseball history.
 He wasn’t just a great player, he was a superstar.
 His death shook the sport.

 Others of note born in 1867: Cy Young